dotnet/docs/docs/standard/microservices-architecture/implement-resilient-applications/implement-circuit-breaker-pattern.md

 One option is to lower the allowed number of retries to 1 in the circuit breaker policy and redeploy the whole solution into Docker.
 With a single retry, there is a good chance that an HTTP request will fail during deployment, the circuit breaker will open, and you get an error.

-Another option is to use custom middleware that is implemented in the **Basket** microservice.
+Another option is to use custom middleware that's implemented in the **Basket** microservice.
 When this middleware is enabled, it catches all HTTP requests and returns status code 500.
 You can enable the middleware by making a GET request to the failing URI, like the following:

 - `GET http://localhost:5103/failing`\
   This request returns the current state of the middleware.
 If the middleware is enabled, the request return status code 500.
 If the middleware is disabled, there is no response.